cirosantilli/cirosantilli.github.io/x86-paging.md

 Simplifications to reality that make this example easier to understand:

--   all real paging circuits use multi-level paging to save space, but this showed a simple single level scheme.
+-   all real paging circuits use multi-level paging to save space, but this showed a simple single-level scheme.

 -   page tables contained only two fields: a 20 bit address and a 1 bit present flag.

     Real page tables contain a total of 12 fields, and therefore other features which have been omitted.

-## Example: multi level paging scheme
+## Example: multi-level paging scheme

-The problem with a single level paging scheme is that it would take up too much RAM: 4G / 4K = 1M entries *per* process.
+The problem with a single-level paging scheme is that it would take up too much RAM: 4G / 4K = 1M entries *per* process.
 If each entry is 4 bytes long, that would make 4M *per process*, which is too much even for a desktop computer: `ps -A | wc -l` says that I am running 244 processes right now, so that would take around 1GB of my RAM!

-For this reason, x86 developers decided to use a multi level scheme that reduces RAM usage.
+For this reason, x86 developers decided to use a multi-level scheme that reduces RAM usage.

 The downside of this system is that is has a slightly higher access time.